Topics The 12th Annual Meeting of the Regulatory Science Society of Japan" was held

 First, Ms. Noriko Morikubo of Pfizer R&D gave a presentation on actual cases of special approval under the theme of "Development of Cominaty.

-Ms. Kashiwatani, Chairperson of the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), made a presentation on the importance of close collaboration between the government and companies in utilizing the special approval and emergency approval systems, a proposal for participation in international joint review utilizing the cloud as a measure to eliminate the lag in approval timing with overseas countries, and expectations for the review process acceleration system under the theme of "For utilization of emergency approval systems (from the company side).
+Ms. Kashitani, Chairperson of the JPMA Regulatory Affairs Committee, gave a presentation on the importance of close collaboration between the government and companies in utilizing the special approval and emergency approval systems, a proposal for participation in international joint review using the cloud as a means of resolving the lag in approval timing with overseas countries, and expectations for the review process acceleration system under the theme of "For Utilizing the Emergency Approval System (from the company side).
 Expectations for the Accelerated Examination Process System were also presented.

 Next, Professor Katsunori Kai of Waseda University Graduate School of Law made a presentation on "Significance of the 2022 Amendment to the Pharmaceutical Affairs Law for R&D of Domestically Produced Vaccines, etc. - From the Perspective of Regulatory Science and Medical Law" from the perspective of a lawyer on issues in developing an urgent approval system.
 A presentation was made on issues in the development of the system.

-Finally, Mr. Yoshinori Yoshida, Director, Drug Evaluation and Control Division, Pharmaceuticals and Consumer Health Bureau, Ministry of Health, Labour and Welfare, introduced the discussions on the administrative side leading up to the establishment of the emergency approval system under the theme of "Japan's Response to New Type Corona and the Emergency Approval System.
-A panel discussion with the four speakers followed, during which opinions on the emergency approval system were exchanged from both the business and administrative sides, and a lively discussion was held on issues related to the system.
+Finally, Yasunori Yoshida, Director of the Drug Evaluation and Control Division, Pharmaceuticals and Consumer Health Bureau, Ministry of Health, Labour and Welfare, gave a presentation on "Japan's response to the new type of corona and the emergency approval system," introducing the discussions on the administrative side leading up to the establishment of the emergency approval system.
+A panel discussion with the four speakers followed, during which opinions on the emergency approval system were exchanged from both the corporate and administrative sides, and a lively discussion was held on issues related to the system.

-Poster presentations were made by the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan on the following four topics
+Poster presentations were made by the JPMA Regulatory Affairs Committee on the following four topics

-Current status of development projects at member companies of the Pharmaceutical Affairs Committee of the Japan Pharmaceutical Manufacturers Association (JPMA) - Considerations from the Global Development Implementation Status
+Current Status of Development Projects at Japan Pharmaceutical Manufacturers Association Regulatory Affairs Committee Member Companies: Considerations from the Global Development Implementation Status

-Tadashi Ishihara, Toru Suzuki, and others, Pharmaceutical Affairs Committee, Pharmaceutical Manufacturers Association of Japan
+Tadashi Ishihara, Toru Suzuki, and others, Regulatory Affairs Committee, JPMA

-The results of a survey of 66 member companies of the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) regarding projects under development or pending applications as of the end of March 2022 were presented.
+The JPMA Regulatory Affairs Committee presented the results of a survey of 66 member companies regarding projects under development or pending applications as of the end of March 2022.
 The number of development projects has been gradually increasing since the 2011 survey, with global development accounting for more than 80% of drug development in Japan, and the use of diversified development strategies such as international clinical trials and overseas studies has remained unchanged over the past several years.
 In terms of development areas, the recent trend is that a large percentage of anti-cancer drugs are being developed in Japan.
 He also reported on the status of utilization of real world data (RWD), ICH-E17 in global clinical trials, and the status of the Japanese P1 study.

 Questionnaire on the Status of Review of New Drugs 2022

-Of the 135 new drugs approved between January and December 2021, the results of a survey of 104 drugs approved by 66 member companies of the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) were reported.
+Of the 135 new drugs approved between January and December 2021, the results of a survey of 104 drugs approved by 66 member companies of the JPMA Regulatory Affairs Committee were reported.
 The median time from application to approval was 11.3 months for regular review items and 8.0 months for non-regular review items.
-In addition to the status of mandatory submission of electronic data for applications, the level of satisfaction with the review fields, and requests for improvement of the review process, the status of special exception approvals for seven items was also reported.
+In addition to the status of mandatory submission of electronic data for applications, the level of satisfaction with the review field, and requests for improvement of the review process, the status of special exception approvals for seven items was reported.
 It was indicated that further use of electronic application data in the review process is expected, and that timely sharing and "visualization" of the progress of review and investigation will lead to further efficiency gains for the regulatory authorities and applicants.

 Issues in the Implementation and Operation of the Standard Verification Certificate System from the Standpoint of Manufacturers and Distributors - Looking Ahead to Further Streamlining of the GMP Conformity Assessment System

-The results of a questionnaire survey conducted in November 2021 among member companies of the Pharmaceutical Affairs Subcommittee of the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan regarding the Standard Confirmation Certificate System, which was introduced when the revised Pharmaceutical Affairs Act came into effect in August 2021, were presented.
+The results of a questionnaire survey conducted in November 2021 among member companies of the Regulatory Affairs System Subcommittee of the JPMA Pharmaceutical Affairs Committee regarding the Standard Confirmation Certificate System, which was introduced when the revised Pharmaceutical Affairs Act came into effect in August 2021, were presented.
 The survey revealed that there are issues in the operation of the system from the standpoint of manufacturers and distributors, that they do not see the advantages of using the system, and that there are many requests for streamlining the operation of GMP conformity surveys, etc. for pre-approval and export pharmaceutical products.
 The study also indicated the need to resolve issues in the operation of the Standard Verification Certificate System, to verify the contribution of the introduction of this system to the efficiency of GMP conformity investigations, and to further streamline the GMP investigation system as a whole.

-Questionnaire Survey on the Actual Situation Concerning Examples of Changes in Specifications and Test Methods - Results of the Questionnaire and Discussion by the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ)
+Questionnaire Survey on the Actual Situation Concerning Examples of Changes in Specifications and Test Methods - Results of the Questionnaire and Discussion by the JPMA and the Pharmaceutical Affairs System Subcommittee

-He introduced the results of a questionnaire survey conducted from August to September 2021 among the member companies of the Pharmaceutical Affairs Committee of the Pharmaceutical Affairs Association of Japan (PAPJ) regarding the pharmaceutical affairs procedures for changes in specifications and test methods for ethical drugs over the past five years.
+He introduced the results of a questionnaire survey conducted from August to September 2021 among the member companies of the Regulatory Affairs Committee of the JPMA regarding the past five years of regulatory procedures for changes in specifications and test methods for ethical drugs.
 The "Deletion of items listed in specifications and test methods and changes in specifications" were deleted from the changes that were excluded from the "scope of minor changes in approval items" in Article 47 of the Enforcement Regulations of the Pharmaceutical Affairs Agency Law.
 While there are cases in which an application for partial change is required when test characteristics cannot be confirmed after the change, examples of cases that can be handled with a Minor Change Notification through a simplified consultation were presented.
 It was suggested that if the cases that can be handled by Minor Change Notification could be generalized and presented in notifications, etc., it would lead to more efficient regulatory procedures and examinations, which in turn would contribute to timely change management and stable supply of products.
 This presentation received the 12th Best Poster Award.

 Although the 7th wave of COVID-19 was threatening the holding of this year's Annual Meeting, the poster presentations were divided into two days to prevent infection, and the meeting was held face-to-face for the first time in two years.